 Nurse Education as a Career

-According to PayScale.com, career as a nurse educator requires 6 to 10 years of higher education, has an excellent job outlook and boasts an average salary of about $72,020.
+According to PayScale.com, career as a nurse educator requires 6 to 10 years of higher education.
 To teach nursing, you must first become a registered nurse (RN) and gain work experience.
 Many nurse educators also earn a master’s degree in nursing.

 If you’re interested in nursing, then look no further than Grand Canyon University.
 We offer convenient online programs and evening classes to help you fit education into your schedule.
 To learn more, visit the College of Nursing and Health Care Professions or click the Request More Information button at the top of this page.